Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 Can Guinea Pigs Eat Green Bell Peppers?

-It is entirely safe to feed your guinea pig green bell peppers.
+It is safe to feed your guinea pig green bell peppers.
 These unripe peppers have more of a bitter taste, but they are the lowest in sugar.
 For this reason, they are best for piggies that are overweight.

 Guinea pigs that don’t love sweet foods will often prefer green peppers over the riper varieties.
 They are also safe to feed your guinea pig daily.